-Facing charges of identity theft may feel like you do not have options.
-A West Palm Beach identity theft lawyer can help you figure out your way forward.
+Facing charges of identity theft may feel like you do not have any options.
 Especially if you have not had any previous offenses, you probably do not know where to go for help.
-However, it is important you know that you have options.
+Fortunately, a West Palm Beach identity theft lawyer can help defend you define the best way forward.

-The identity theft laws are complicated and quite confusing, so it can be difficult to deal with a situation like this if you do not have a legal background and have never been in this situation before.
+The identity theft laws are complicated, and it can be difficult to deal with a situation like this if you do not have the legal background and have never been in this situation before.
 That is where we can help.
-Our accomplished identity theft defense lawyers have in-depth experience with these types of cases and can help you build your legal defense, protect your rights, and put a plan of action into place.
+Our accomplished fraud defense lawyers have in-depth experience with these types of cases and can help you build your legal defense, protect your rights, and put a plan of action into place.

 What is Identity Theft in West Palm Beach?

-The identity theft laws in Florida, covered in Florida Statutes § 817.568, are lengthy and elaborate.
-Basically, the Statutes make it unlawful to use certain personal identification information to harass someone or to commit fraudulent activity.
+The identity theft laws covered in Florida Statutes § 817.568 are lengthy and elaborate.
+These statutes make it unlawful to use certain personal identification information to harass someone or to commit fraudulent activity.
 Personal identification information includes information such as name, mailing address, email address, phone number, social security number, date of birth, driver’s license, passport number, debit or credit card account number, and fingerprints.

 Depending upon the facts, identity theft can be either a felony or misdemeanor.
-Misdemeanor offenses are a less serious crime than felony offenses.
-The offense is more serious if the facts involve personal identification information of 20 or more people.
+The offense becomes more serious if the facts involve personal identification information of 20 or more people.
 Additionally, the classification of the crime is more serious the greater the amount of money involved.
+A lawyer in West Palm Beach could explain someone’s identity theft charges.

 Possible Defenses to Identity Theft Charges